 Can You Paint Glass Pendant Lights?
-The Definitive Answer

 The simple answer is, yes, you can paint glass pendant lights.
 However, you do need to be careful with your choice of paint and painting method.
 Below we explore painting a glass pendant light in more detail.

 Glass pendants are lovely, and sometimes you may want your glass to have a little more personality than simple, plain, transparent glass.
 A well-chosen and applied coat of paint can transform a bland glass pendant light into a piece of perfection, without breaking the bank.

 Things You'll Need to Paint Your Glass Pendant Light

 As you have already imagined, painting glass is a little different to painting other surfaces.
 You also have the options of either painting your glass in a solid colour or in a pattern using a stencil design.
 Here are the items you will need to paint your glass pendant lights:

 - Acrylic or enamel glass paint (if using a stencil design)

 - Transparent acrylic glass paint (if wanting a solid colour)